 Most companies will adhere to the strictest building codes, and inspections will be completed during the build, in the factory.

-Usually the only inspections you’ll need are a site inspection prior to the build, and a second one to ensure the foundations and way in which the log home is placed on them, meet the correct criteria.
+Usually, the only inspections you’ll need are a site inspection before the build, and a second one to ensure the foundations and way in which the log home is placed on them, meet the correct criteria.